btbd/btbd.github.io/strangs.md

 ### Walking Handler

-If Faith's X, Y, and Z acceleration are less than `0.0001u/s^2`, which signifies a smooth continuous jump, the game will adjust Faith's acceleration by the following:
+If Faith's X, Y, and Z acceleration are less than `0.0001u/s^2`, which signifies a smooth continuous jump, the game will adjust Faith's velocity by the following:
 ```c
 /*** 0x12B31AA ***/
 float accel_const = *(float *)(faith_actor_base + 0x274); // 6144 by default